TANRININresulu/Fusion_Battery/README.md

 ![](https://raw.githubusercontent.com/19x334/Fusion_Battery/main/photos/rejection_of_arxiv/arxiv_1.png)
 ![](https://raw.githubusercontent.com/19x334/Fusion_Battery/main/photos/rejection_of_arxiv/arxiv_2.png)

-IF SACRED SUPREME ALMIGHTY HONOURABLE PROVIDER RAHMAN Gives Permission in order to get 900 watt / 300 Amper from 3V magnetic fusion battery instead of 20 miliAmper you should stick insulator plastic surface to surface of magnet instead of semiconducting 150 ohm resistor high voltage amalgamating tape and then solder magnet to bottom of tungsten coated spring steel coil with 0.01 ohm 1000 watt aluminium resistor!
+IF MOST SACRED ALMIGHTY HONOURABLE PROVIDER THE COMPASSIONATE Gives Permission in order to get 900 watt / 300 Amper from 3V magnetic fusion battery instead of 20 miliAmper you should stick insulator plastic surface to surface of magnet instead of semiconducting 150 ohm resistor high voltage amalgamating tape and then solder magnet to bottom of tungsten coated spring steel coil with 0.01 ohm 1000 watt aluminium resistor!

 or even 10 times better if you use 1 mili ohm constantan resistor instead of aluminium resistor
 <br>https://tr.aliexpress.com/item/1005003511898775.html